Updated: Jul 26

 An example: Susan Brown of TQM Products was nice enough to have a 1 1/2" Triangle Tool template made for me because I like making miniatures and her Triangle Tool Templates work amazingly well.
 I was hurrying to complete a little quilt as a sample for her.
 I got it done and thought it look ok.
 THEN I TOOK A PICTURE!

 This is what I saw when I just looked at the quilt.
-Colors were right, block correct, looked pretty good.
+The colors were right, the block correct, looked pretty good.

 This is what the quilt really looks like.
 It didn't look that bad to me when I just looked at it.
 Then I looked at the picture and thought.
 Wow!
 How could I have missed that terrible corner and the obvious place where I pieced the binding?
 I'm a better quilter than this.
 It makes me wonder what other things I miss.